hpssjellis/maker100/README.md

 ### I use the $ 103.40 USD Arduino Pro [PortentaH7](https://store.arduino.cc/usa/portenta-h7) Dual Core Micro-Controller with the $45.99 USD [Breakout Board](https://store.arduino.cc/usa/portenta-breakout) and $63.00 USD [LoRa Vision Shield](https://store.arduino.cc/usa/portenta-vision-shield-lora)  and/or $47.15 USD [Ethernet Vision Shield](https://store.arduino.cc/usa/portenta-vision-shield), possibly more shields later.

+Yes they are expensive, ask any teacher (music, shop, sewing, science) why they don't purchase cheap equipment.
+See other boards below for cheaper, not as good, options.
+When your Administrator says "Why don't you get the $4 RPI Pico", have an answer.

 [Course:](#course)

 [Pre-Understanding:](#pre-understanding)